Your Only Guide to Understanding - Net Promoter Score

 One such metric that measures the customer loyalty of a company is the Net Promotor Score (NPS).
 NPS is measured by asking their customers a very simple question on how likely they are willing to recommend your product/service to others on a scale of 0-10.

-What is a Net Promoter Score?
+What is Net Promoter Score?
 How is Net Promoter Score calculated?

-The 1st step involves asking the customer to rate the recommendation of your product or service to others on a scale of 0-10.
+The 1st step for net promoter score calculation involves asking the customer to rate the recommendation of your product or service to others on a scale of 0-10.
 Based on the responses the customers are categorized into 3 personas: namely, Promoters, Passives and Detractors

 Promoters: These customers have rated your service from 9-10 which indicates that they are in love with your offering and are highly likely to recommend it to others, i.e. net promoter score good.